 If closed reduction cannot be achieved, open reduction and internal fixation is done.

 Fractures of Trapezium

-Fractures of the trapezium comprise approximately 3% to 5% of all carpal bone fractures and it is third most common fractured bone.
+Fractures of the trapezium comprise approximately 3% to 5% of all carpal bone fractures and it is the third most common fractured bone.

-They are very important fractures to detect because of its involvement in first carpometacarpal joint in actions such as grip and pinch.
+They are very important fractures to detect because of its involvement in the first carpometacarpal joint in actions such as grip and pinch.

 Fractures of trapezium usually result from high energy trauma.

 They are of two main types

 - Body fractures